-The teacher waits until all students are attentive, pauses briefly after the class is ready, and then drops to a whisper voice for one or more words.
+The teacher watches and waits for all the students to be attentive, pauses briefly after the class is ready, and then anchors the attention by whispering one or more words.

 While the class is shifting their attention from whatever they were doing to the teacher.